vazzup/A2C/README.md

-# Asynchronous Advantage Actor Critic
+# Advantage Actor Critic
-An implementation of A3C algorithm in PyTorch
+An implementation of A2C algorithm in PyTorch